 run

-The command will save these results into the database under a table called hosts including the URLs of the profiles.
+The command will save these results into the database under a table called hosts

 back

 Among other services for identifying vulnerable accounts and hosts, the Shodan search engine provides a host discovery module that uses a combination of techniques to identify potential targets in an organization.
-In our final method for performing host reconnaissance, we'll be using the Shodan module that is built-in to recon-ng.
+In our final method for performing host reconnaissance, we'll be using the Shodan module that is built-in to recon-ng

-The command will save any new results into the hosts table as well.
-If it does not return new host, you may need to exit recon-ng and restart.
+table as well.
+If it does not return a new host, you may need to exit recon-ng

-knockpy is a Python-based brute-force subdomain enumeration tool that can identify hosts that are not indexed by search engines or have TLS certificates issued to them.
+is a Python-based brute-force subdomain enumeration tool that can identify hosts that are not indexed by search engines or have TLS certificates issued to them.
 Given a domain name to enumerate, it goes through a dictionary of common subdomain names and provides a JSON summary of which ones resolve.
 Note that some sites employ wild-card DNS records (*) which will render the tool useless.

 The script can be installed from its repository directly.
 On the Kali VM, clone the repository and set up a Python environment for it to utilize.
 Activate the environment and install its packages.

-Then, run the tool on pdx.edu to enumerate all of its subdomains.
+to enumerate all of its subdomains.
 For any subdomains it finds, it will issue a web request to it in order to identify the web server distribution it is running.
-Note that many of the subdomains found resolve to Portland State's /16 network 131.252.0.0/16, indicating that they are hosted on campus.
+Note that many of the subdomains found resolve to Portland State's /16 network 131.252.0.0/16

-python3 knockpy.py pdx.edu
+python3 knockpy.py -d pdx.edu --bruteforce

-After obtaining reports, it is helpful to be able to process them programmatically, filtering and querying the results.
-While one could use Python scripts to process the JSON file, the jq tool provides a Linux command-line alternative that is often used.
-It provides a custom language for navigating and displaying JSON objects attributes.
-Install the tool on the Kali VM
+site?After obtaining reports, it is helpful to be able to process them programmatically, filtering and querying the results.
+While one could use Python scripts to process the JSON file, the jq

 apt install jq

-jq 'keys[]' <JSON file>
+jq -r '.[].domain' <JSON file>

-Each key refers to a JSON object containing the key's attributes.
-We can use jq to iterate through the keys and print out the key and a particular attribute.
-Run the command below to print out the IP addresses associated with each key
+to iterate through the keys and print out the key and a particular attribute.
+Run the command below to print out the IP addresses associated with each domain.

 The output shows a number of machines that fall outside of the 131.252.0.0/16 prefix.
 This indicates that Portland State has delegated the operation of several of its sites to third parties.
-To get a listing of all pdx.edu sites hosted elsewhere, send the output to egrep and filter out the PSU prefix.
+To get a listing of all pdx.edu sites hosted elsewhere, send the output to egrep

 ... | egrep -v 131.252

 At this point, one can perform reverse IP address lookups to identify the provider of the service.
-However, DNS records often contain hints as to who manages the site.
-Repeat the command above, replacing the jq query to also print out the domain section of each key.
+However, DNS records often contain hints as to who manages the site including domain redirection URLs that indicate the service provider.
+Repeat the command above, replacing the jq

 Domain name analysis on large domains can be unwieldy.
 One useful site for aggregating and visualizing the results of an analysis is DNS Dumpster.